 He was publican of the Royal Hotel of Dungog in 1864

-Joseph Allen held the license for the Settler's Arms in 1855 - 1857
+Joseph Allen held the licence for the Settler's Arms in 1855 - 1857

-Charles Richardson held the license for the Settler's Arms in December 1863
+Charles Richardson held the licence for the Settler's Arms in December 1863

 Tradesmans ArmsJoseph Robson was granted a publican's licence for the Tradesmans Arms Inn at Dungog April 1854